Our Pre-K 3 program focuses on building basic vocabulary, introduces the alphabet, and builds fundamental mathematics skills.

 All these foundational skills are necessary to have a strong basis for learners to enter the core skills program.

 We believe that it is extremely important for children to begin learning at an early age.
-Multiple studies, including one done in 2000 by the National Research Council and the Institute of Medicine of the National Academies, have shown that early learning experiences positive affect the brain and lay the foundation for intelligence and a positive impact on school readiness.
+Multiple studies, including one done in 2000 by the National Research Council and the Institute of Medicine of the National Academies, have shown that early learning experiences positively effect the brain and lay the foundation for intelligence and a positive impact on school readiness.
 Research from the Perry Preschool Study also shows that children that begin a preschool program went on to show much greater economic and social success later in life.

 Just as a building needs a strong foundation, a young learner needs a strong foundation for basic core skills.
 For students aged 2-4, the main focus should be to foster primary skills in colors, numbers, shapes, and the alphabet.
 Before a child can learn what the letter ‘a’ says, they need to know the symbol, ‘a.’
 Starting this process early is best and we believe your child can never be too young to start learning.